pluja/awesome-privacy/README.md

 ## Notes and Tasks
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**

+These providers offer apps and services filled with data trackers.
+Also, most of them store your notes on their servers and do not offer any kind of encryption.

 - Google Keep
     - [Google Keep Exporter](https://github.com/vHanda/google-keep-exporter) -  Convert your Google Keep notes into a standard markdown + YAML header format.
 - Evernote